CrayLabs/SmartSim/doc/experiment.rst

 ===========
  Initialize
 ===========
-A simple example of using the Experiment API to launch an Orchestrator, create a model that prints `hello world` and run it locally.
+In the following sections we provide a simple example of using the Experiment API to launch an Orchestrator and create a model that prints `hello world` to run locally.

 To *initialize* a ``Experiment`` object, you must specify a `string` name and the systems `launcher`.
 For simplicity, we will start on a single host and only